Skip to content

 Fleet Tactics

 A fleet is a group of ships fighting as one.
-Where solo combat resolves in combat.md, fleets add formations, morale, supply, role assignments, and multi-ship coordination bonuses that turn coordinated teams into a force multiplier — or, if mismanaged, an expensive single point of failure.
+Where solo combat resolves in combat.md, fleets add formations, supply, role assignments, and multi-ship coordination bonuses that turn coordinated teams into a force multiplier — or, if mismanaged, an expensive single point of failure.

 A fleet is owned by a Team.
 Ships are added by their owners; the fleet aggregates each ship's combat stats and applies the fleet's formation modifier on top.